eliemoutran/WhatsBot/README.md

 Description
 ------------
-WhatsBot is a whatsapp chatbot that connects to cleverbot.com using selenium and Whatsapp Web.
+WhatsBot is a whatsapp chatbot that connects to cleverbot.com using selenium and let's your bot chat with one of your contacts on Whatsapp Web.

 Requirements
 -------------